 She has published in several peer-reviewed criminal justice journals, including Deviant Behavior, Law & Society, Journal of Refugee Studies, Journal of Criminal Justice, Crime Law and Social Change, Journal of Criminal Justice Education, and Security Journal as well as law reviews such as the American Journal of Criminal Law and Criminal Law Bulletin.

 Dr. Claire Braaten is currently completing her book manuscript with co-author Dr. Daniel Braaten titled, Benched Justice: How Judges Decide Asylum Claims and Asylum Rights of Unaccompanied Minors.
 The book examines judicial decision making in asylum proceedings involving unaccompanied alien children in the U.S. at the level of immigration courts, BIA proceedings, and federal district and circuit courts.
 Applying theories of judicial decision making, the book parses out the factors that affect whether immigration judges grant or deny asylum to unaccompanied minors.
 The scholarly book is under contract with Lexington Books/Rowman & Littlefield.

 Dr. Braaten was involved in several external grant projects, including a process and outcome evaluation of DWI Courts in Harris County pursuant to a grant funded by the Court Management Office of the Harris County Criminal Courts at Law and research on media access to juvenile proceedings and effects on case outcomes funded by the United States Embassy in Montenegro.

-Research Interests: empirical legal research, immigration rights and policies, financial crime, legal issues in policing, legal issues in corrections
+Her research Interests include empirical legal research, immigration rights and policies, financial crime, legal issues in policing, legal issues in corrections.